Ramanand23/Ramanand23/README.md

 - 🎓 Graduated as an Electronics & Telecomm. engineer who has leaning for coding & software development.
 - 👾 Enjoys automating tasks to make life easier.
 Primarily with shell script, but also occasionally with Python.
 - 🌱 Learning all about open source.
-- Have a keen interest in designing
+- 🧑🏻‍🎨 Have keen interest in designing, photo & film editing using Adobe photoshop, premiere,illustration,blender.
-- ⚡️ Fun fact:
+- ⚡️ Fun fact: I have touched 200 kmph on my bike on a track.

-🛠 Languages & Tech Stack :
+🛠 Languages I'm familiar with :

 <!-- [![My Skills](https://skillicons.dev/icons?i=py,mysql,c,cpp,github)](https://skillicons.dev) -->